Keeper-Security/Commander/keepercommander/plugins/unixpasswd/README.md

 2) Add the following Custom Fields to the record that you want to rotate within Keeper

-2) Add the following Custom Fields to the record that you want to rotate within Keeper

 Name         | Value      | Comment
 ---------    | -------    | ------------
 cmdr:plugin  | unixpasswd |